United Kingdom

 4 min

 The so-called King of the north, the king of the north, an Everton supporter – Liverpool's smaller team – has thus begun his descent to conquer the capital.
-His train was a few minutes late but nothing exceptional.
-And shortly after 2:30 PM, local time, he swore in as a Member of Parliament for the constituency of Makerfield (north-west England),
+His train was a few minutes late, but nothing exceptional.
+And shortly after 2:30 PM, local time, he swore the oath of office as a Member of Parliament for the Makerfield constituency (north-west England) with a Bible in his hands.
+He won the seat last Thursday, and, as had been anticipated for weeks, it was the key that would catapult him to number 10 Downing Street, probably in less than a month.
+The United Kingdom already has two kings: Charles III and Andy Burnham.

-During the brief ceremony, the atmosphere in the Commons had humorous, almost theatrical moments.
-Veteran Conservative MP Desmond Swayne provoked laughter and applause by shouting "Rome is saved!", an ironic reference to Keir Starmer's replacement.
-Immediately after, another MP exclaimed in reference to Burnham: "He is not the Messiah", evoking a famous scene from the film Monty Python's Life of Brian.
-After a brief pause, Burnham joined the joke and replied that he was perhaps "just a very naughty boy", reproducing the line that follows the original phrase in the film.
+During the brief swearing-in ceremony as a Member of Parliament, the atmosphere in the Commons had moments of humor, almost theatrical.
+The veteran Conservative MP Desmond Swayne provoked laughter and applause by shouting "Rome is saved!", an ironic reference to Keir Starmer's replacement.
+Immediately after, another elected official exclaimed in reference to Burnham: "He is not the Messiah", evoking a famous scene from the film The Life of Brian.
+After a brief pause, Burnham joined in the joke and replied that he was perhaps just "a very naughty boy", reproducing the line that follows the original phrase in the film.

-Shortly after the laughter subsided, Burnham met with the Labour parliamentary group, the first test of his authority which, at this point, seems undisputed.
-Not only because of the reception he enjoyed in the House but also because of the massive selfie he took with his MPs in Westminster Hall.
-Some of those present had been loyal to Starmer until practically this very Monday.
+Shortly after the laughter died down, Burnham met with part of the Labour parliamentary group, the first test for his authority which, at this point, seems uncontested.
+Not only because of the enthusiastic reception he has enjoyed in the Chamber but also for the massive selfie he took with his MPs in Westminster Hall.
+Some of those present were loyal to Starmer until practically this very Monday.
+But a king is dead, long live the new king.
+And everyone joined in wholeheartedly.

 Patriotism and 'Manchesterism'

-From the great northern city, with a weekly radio program in which he directly answered listeners' questions, he has built an image of a close, pragmatic leader, rooted in the territory.
-He has been able to stand up to both conservative governments – especially during the pandemic – and the leadership of his own party when he has considered that the interests of Northern England were being questioned.
+From the great northern city, with a weekly radio program in which he directly answered listeners' questions, he has built an image of an approachable, pragmatic leader, rooted in the territory.
+He has been able to confront both conservative governments –especially during the pandemic– and the leadership of his own party when he has considered that the interests of Northern England were being questioned.

-Analysts have dubbed his style of governance "Manchesterism".
+Analysts have dubbed his way of governing "Manchesterism".
 But rather than a closed ideology, it is a way of doing things based on the transfer of powers from Whitehall to large metropolitan areas, the coordination of public services at a local level, and an economic policy aimed at reducing territorial inequalities.
-Inspired by the experience of Greater Manchester, Manchesterism argues that city-regions must have greater capacity to manage transport, housing, health, or vocational training, even without shying away from the renationalization of some or all of these essential services.
-What he has achieved with Manchester's transport system, managing to reduce fares by 15%, is emblematic of his practice.
+Inspired by the experience of Greater Manchester, "Manchesterism" advocates that city-regions should have greater capacity to manage transport, housing, health, or vocational training, even without shying away from the renationalization of some or all of these essential services.
+What he has achieved with Manchester's transport system, managing to lower fares by 15%, is emblematic of his actions.

-Keir Starmer has set a timetable for the succession, asking the Party's National Executive Committee to open the period for nominations of contenders on July 9 and to close it a week later.
-But the withdrawal of one of the MPs who had nominated himself as a candidate, the former Health Minister, Wes Streeting, has opened the door to Burnham's coronation.
+Keir Starmer has established a timetable for the succession, asking the Party's National Executive Committee to open the period for nominations of candidates on July 9 and to close it a week later.
+But the withdrawal of one of the MPs who had nominated himself as a candidate, the former Minister of Health, Wes Streeting, who has supported Burnham, has opened the door to his coronation.
 As early as July 17 – or even before – he could become the seventh British premier in a decade.
-And the first to be a follower of Everton, Liverpool's second team.
-An alternative power, as he, deep down, would like to represent.
+And the first to be an Everton supporter, Liverpool's second team.
+An alternative power, as he, deep down, wants to represent.

 stats